What are the main revelations from the new Epstein files release?

 Messages from billionaire Elon Musk asked Epstein when his wildest party would be and discussed visiting his notorious island.
 It is unclear whether Musk, who is not accused of wrongdoing, ever visited.

-And inn other emails, Epstein made allegations Bill Gates had engaged in extra marital affairs.
+And in other emails, Epstein made allegations Bill Gates had engaged in extra marital affairs.
 A spokesperson for Gates vehemently denied the “absurd” allegations.

 There’s no suggestion that appearing in the files implies wrongdoing.
 People who have appeared in previous releases have denied any illicit behaviour in relation to Epstein.